Social Media Algorithms and Mental Health: What You Really Need to Know

 ✌️ My Personal Advice?
 Use It — Don’t Let It Use You.

 I’m not saying “delete everything and go off-grid” (unless you want to — respect).
 But seriously, algorithms are powerful.
 If we don’t take back control, they decide what we see, feel, and even think.
-It’s up to us to scroll smart.
+It’s up to us to scroll smart and prioritize our digital well-being.

 ✨Tips I live by: